NayanDZ/DLLHijacking/README.md

 ![MsfVenom](https://github.com/NayanDZ/DLLHijacking/blob/main/5.jpg)

-> **Step-6: Reverse shell handler created, now paste malicious DLL(created through Step-4) in to the application directory and launch application**
+> ### **Step-6: Reverse shell handler created successfully, Now paste malicious DLL(which we created through Step-4) in to the application directory & launch the application**

 ![MsfVenom](https://github.com/NayanDZ/DLLHijacking/blob/main/6.jpg)

-   As you can see application is trying to loan the malicious DLL without checking it and we got system reverse shell.
+   *As you can see application is trying to loan the malicious DLL without checking it and we got system reverse shell.*